Stopper0/ANIDSC_CYBR7902/README.md

 # Setting up directories
 It is recommended to have two folders, one for dataset and one for actual code.

-The dataset folder structure should be something like ./datasets/{dataset_name}/pcap/{filename}
+The dataset folder structure should be like the following: ./datasets/{dataset_name}/pcap/{filename}

 There is no restriction on code structure